You’ve picked a date, signed your contract, and now you need to let your guests know about your celebration in paradise.

 There’s no right answer as it really depends on what you prefer as a couple and also how much time you have.

-Our typical planning schedule (or at least the goal!) is you have everything secured about 16 months prior to your wedding date.
+Our typical destination wedding planning timeline is you have everything secured about 16 months prior to your wedding date.

 Let’s work backward with a hypothetical example with a wedding date of October 3 to illustrate a potential destination wedding timeline.